 Comparison of the expression profiles of MA-10G and MA-10H cells revealed two clusters of signature genes differentially expressed between the two mutant cells (Figure 2A, blue bar and green bar), suggesting the genomic effects of the two mutant hLHRs were different.
 This shows that replacement of the same amino acid by two different amino acids has different effects on the expression of related genes, the first indication of the existence of mutation-biased gene expression with hLHR.

 We sought to identify pathways associated with MA-10G and MA-10H mutants by re-generating the cellular networks represented by the gene clusters.
-To visualize gene expression information in the context of biological networks, the gene clusters were analyzed with the GeneGo MetaCore databases integrated from multiple sources, which allowed query and retrieve biologically interesting relations between genes and proteins, and obtained topological properties on integrated networks for biological hypothesis generation.
+To visualise gene expression information in the context of biological networks, the gene clusters were analysed with the GeneGo MetaCore databases integrated from multiple sources, which allowed query and retrieve biologically interesting relations between genes and proteins, and obtained topological properties on integrated networks for biological hypothesis generation.
 The analysis generated 9 and 12 networks associated with MA-10G cells and MA-10H cells, respectively.
 To reduce the possibility of convergent networks shared by both mutants, any gene elements common to the two networks were eliminated.
 This process resulted in two and three networks specific for MA-10G cells and MA-10H cells, respectively (Figure 2B) (Table 3).
 The mutation-specific networks only involved up-regulated genes.

 Figure 2B: Hierarchical clustering of MA-10 transfectants and identification of mutation-specific networks.